What You’ll Learn 🧩

 Dewesoft::onStartData()

-This method gets called before the start of each measurement.
-Here we should initialize all variables used during our measurement.
+This method is called before each measurement begins.
+It is used to initialize all variables that will be used during the measurement.

 1STDMETHODIMP DewesoftBridge::onStartData()